Alcohol And Other Drugs

 - not bringing drugs/alcohol into the house or misusing any other substances

-- not inviting any friends who use drugs over to the house
+- not inviting friends who use drugs over to the house

 - not allowing drugs/alcohol to be brought to functions you are hosting.
-You can be held legally liable for injuries or damage that occurs as a result of underage drug/alcohol use
+You can in some circumstances be legally liable for injuries or damage that occurs as a result of underage drug/alcohol use

-- Help build self esteem by encouraging young people to do their best at school/work and letting them know when they have done well at something - by helping build up their self esteem, you reduce the chance that they will use drugs or alcohol to try to feel better about themselves
+- Help build self-esteem by encouraging young people to do their best at school/work and letting them know when they have done well at something - By helping to build their self-esteem, you reduce the chance that they will use drugs or alcohol to try to feel better about themselves

-- Keep alcohol, medications and other harmful products that can be found around the home, out of the reach of children and young people - by making them less accessible, it will reduce the potential for engaging in drug or alcohol use
+- Keep alcohol, medications and other harmful products out of the reach of children and young people - By making them less accessible, it will reduce the potential for engaging in drug or alcohol use

-- If your child/young person is regularly using drugs or alcohol and is unable to stop by themselves, they may need to seek professional assistance - a number of services address drug and alcohol disorders across Australia.
+- If your child/young person is regularly using drugs or alcohol and is unable to stop by themselves, they may need to seek professional assistance - A number of services across Australia address drug and alcohol disorders.
 Contact your state's Parentline to find out what's available near you

 - Adolescent Substance Abuse Knowledge Base - http://www.adolescent-substance-abuse.com/